tznind/lc/Cookbook.md

 **How it works:**
 - No JavaScript required in your card
 - Elements are automatically hidden when:
-  1. The referenced field is "untaken" (unchecked for checkboxes, empty for text/select/etc.), AND
+  1. The element itself is "untaken" (unchecked for checkboxes, empty for text/select/etc.), AND
   2. The global "Hide untaken moves" checkbox is enabled
 - Elements automatically show when either condition changes
-- Works with any element type (divs, sections, rows, etc.)
+- Works with any element type (inputs, labels, divs, sections, rows, etc.)
 - Supports all input types:
   - **Checkbox/Radio**: Hidden when unchecked
   - **Text/Textarea**: Hidden when empty